 Before you start

-will be similar to those that the funders will need to know as well.
+I will ask you a number of questions to help me search for the best sources of funding for your group.
+These questions will be similar to those that the funders will need to know as well.

 These initial questions are: